Tribal Cybersecurity Education

 This grant will facilitate three components designed to develop interest in, accessibility to, and experience in cybersecurity.

-OCCoE will coordinate with each of Oregon’s Nine Federally Recognized Tribes to host an in-person, on-site (or in close proximity) educational event to educate and train tribal members in cybersecurity.
-Each event will be tailored to the needs of the individual tribe.
+The program seeks to coordinate with each of Oregon’s nine federally recognized tribes to host an in-person, on-site (or in close proximity) educational event to train tribal members in cybersecurity.
+Each event will be developed according to specific needs for increasing capacities in cybersecurity and presented according to the needs, as expressed by individual tribes, and the knowledge base of community members who attend the event.

-OCCoE, in partnership with the Tribes, will design a Career Pathways and Mentorship program for tribal members interested in pursuing careers in Cybersecurity.
-Mentors will be selected by the Tribe and assist participants in navigating further educational opportunities and career paths.
-Mentors will help with:
+In partnership with the tribes, the program intends to design a career pathways and mentorship program for tribal members interested in increasing their skills or pursuing careers in cybersecurity.
+Mentors will be selected by the tribe and assist participants in navigating further educational opportunities and career paths.

-- Sharing training and professional development opportunities to build skills and maximize potential.
+e.
+Sharing training and professional development opportunities to build skills and maximize potential capacity-building for the tribal community.

 About the OCCoE